webisopen/Docs/content/guide/ovm/task.md

 ---
-title: Publish an OVM Task
+title: Task
 description: Learn more about publishing an OVM Task.
 ---

 ## Introduction

-Open Virtual Machine, or OVM, is a high-performance, scalable, and secure virtual machine that is designed to run together with the Open Chain.
-It enables EVM smart contracts to access high-performance compute resources, such as Open Nodes, for executing complex computations like AI training, scientific simulations, or any other compute-intensive tasks that are not feasible on an EVM blockchain.
+A task is a computation that is executed by the Open Virtual Machine (OVM) to access high-performance compute resources for complex computations like AI training, scientific simulations, or any other compute-intensive tasks that are not feasible on an EVM blockchain.
-The execution results are recorded onchain to offer verifiability and transparency.

-## OVM Task

-Each smart contract essentially specifies a task, with the computation to be executed, the environment in which it should run, and the requirements for the execution.
+Each task uses a smart contract to specify the computation to be executed, the environment in which it should run, and the requirements for the execution.

 ## Getting Started